rajendrabraj/AgenticAI2025/IIT_Madras/CrewAI_Langchain_Code/README.md

 **  🧠 Streamlit Integration

-📝 This will be like a “Front end” to Enter the query , submit the query and show the results in a Text Area
+📝 This will be like a “Front end” to Enter the query , submit the query(using the Submit Button)  and show the results in a Text Area.

 ---

 ** 💡  Agent Tasks